 Color coding of METAR and TAF reports are now used throughout several Internet weather services, applications and products like EFBs.
 We also see them in mobile device apps too.
 Some good examples are the app 'Sky MET' and website 'SkyVector.com'.
 Even our own app (WX/ NOTAMs & E6B Tools) uses these colors too in the reports, have a look at the yellow button above.

 As not everyone might be in the know what these colors exactly mean, we created this page for you to learn about it or use it as a refresher.
-Keep in mind that color coding only refers to ceiling and visibility and are not designed for high wind or gust situations.
+Keep in mind that these color codings only refers to ceiling and visibility and are not designed for high wind or gust situations.

 METAR and TAF use the following table as the basis for the color coding scheme in their visual products: